Katja Krasavice: Public image

 Early in her career, Krasavice's videos and songs were almost universally panned by fellow YouTubers and critics alike, and frequently received a high amount of dislikes.
-Often she was criticized for setting herself up in an erotic or straight up softcore pornographic manner to get commercial and public attention, especially considering she attracted a generally younger viewership due to her videos not being age restricted.
-Although having released much viewed videos and already having had well charting songs, she received a considerable amount of hate and ridicule for both her web videos and early music, especially during her Stard Ova era.
+Often she was criticized for setting herself up in an erotic or straight up softcore pornographic manner to get commercial and public attention, especially considering she attracted a generally younger viewership due to her videos not being age-restricted.
+Although having released much-viewed videos and already having had well-charting songs, she received a considerable amount of hate and ridicule for both her web videos and early music, especially during her Stard Ova era.

-In 2020, after the release of her first album, Krasavice wrote and released her bestselling autobiographical book Bitch Bibel, which for the first time revealed her troubled past towards a wider audience.
+In 2020, after the release of her first album, Krasavice wrote and released her bestselling autobiographical book Bitch Bible, which for the first time revealed her troubled past toward a wider audience.
 It details how the deaths and absence of family members affected and shaped her into who she became and gave insight into why she chose her controversial image.
 The book received thoroughly positive reviews from fans and critics alike, painting a more personal image of a woman who remained strong despite constant backlash and tragedies, and partly re-evaluated her public image into a more complex and varied artistic figure.
 It was also after the release of her book that she covered a wider palette of topics and genres in her music.